pivotal/docs-tap/partials/scst-scan/_offline-airgap.hbs.md

     tanzu package installed update tap -f tap-values.yaml -n tap-install
     ```

-**Note** If you are using the Namespace Provisioner to provision a new developer namespace and want to apply a package overlay for Grype, you must complete additional configuration steps.
+**Note** If you are using the Namespace Provisioner to provision a new developer namespace and want to apply a package overlay for Grype, you must follow additional configuration steps.
 See [Grype package overlays are not applied to scantemplates created by Namespace Provisioner](./_offline-airgap.hbs.md#grype-overlay-ns-provisioner).

 ## <a id="troubleshooting"></a> Troubleshooting